John Forté

-John Forté (born January 30, 1975) is an American recording artist and producer.
-He is primarily known for being a member of the musical duo Refugee Camp All-Stars, and his production work on the Fugees album The Score.
-He has released four albums.
-In 2000, Forté was arrested and charged with possession with intent to distribute cocaine and conspiracy to distribute; he was convicted and sentenced to the mandatory minimum 14 years after being found guilty.
-In 2008, Forté's prison sentence was commuted by President George W. Bush.
+In 2000, he was arrested and charged with possession with intent to distribute cocaine and conspiracy to distribute; he was convicted and sentenced to the mandatory minimum 14 years after being found guilty.
+Forté received support from several notable figures, including Carly Simon, who became a close ally and helped advocate on his behalf during his legal defense.
+Forté's prison sentence was later commuted by President George W. Bush in 2008.